Laci1953/Cowgol_on_CP_M/GAMES/Adventure/readme.txt

 It must be compiled on a 128KB/512KB RAM Z80 machine.

-To save a game use : save, suspend
+To save a game say : save (or suspend)
 To restore a saved game : >advent r

 D>advent